anantadurgaprasad/terraform/README.md

-# terraform
+# About the Repo
-This repo contains terraform code for various scenarios.
-All the code is written by me.
-This is to keep in touch with terraform.
+This Repo consists subset of various modules I have written from scratch for various requirements.